ashlink11/ashlink11-original-web-app-template/README.md

 They were very small for me.

+### Set up GitHub pages

+I went to my repository on GitHub and clicked on the "Settings" tab.

+I turned on GitHub pages and it said: "Your GitHub Pages site is currently being built from the master branch."

+I think this is what added `gh-pages` to devDependencies, but I am not 100% sure.

 ### Optional: add parcel file-size visualizer

 It hasn't been maintained in a while, so I don't suggest downloading it, but I used it to measure the file size again and verify the file sizes were compressed.